neams-th-coe/cardinal/doc/content/tutorials/gas_compact.md

 Other features we use include an output of the fission tally standard deviation in units of W/m$^3$ to the `[Mesh]` by setting the `output` parameter.
-This is used to obtain uncertainty estimates of the heat source distribution from OpenMC in the same units as the heat source.
+This is used to obtain the standard deviation of the heat source distribution from OpenMC in the same units as the heat source.
 We also leverage a helper utility in Cardinal by setting `check_equal_mapped_tally_volumes` to `true`.
 This parameter will throw an error if the tallied OpenMC cells map to different volumes in the MOOSE domain.
 Because we know